skippyr/river-dreams/README.md

 ## ❡ About

-A tribal inspired ZSH theme for GNU/Linux designed to help you develop your dream projects.
+A tribal inspired ZSH theme for Linux designed to help you develop your dream projects.

 It includes many features that inform you about your environment, making it a great addition for any desktop setup, specially minimalist tiling window managers.